huffenberger-cosmology/lognormal_mocks/README.md

 The code depends on GSL libraries and Lapack for interpolation and matrix operations (Cholesky decomposition).
 It depends on the Healpix Fortran library (libhealpix) to  conduct the Legendre transform.
 Healpix in turn depends on cfitsio and in some installations an OpenMP library like libgomp.
 Recent Healpix versions also depend on libsharp.

+Some users have reported needing fftpack, libsharp/c_utils, gfortran, and mvec as additional dependencies, depending on the Healpix installation.

 ## License

 The code is copyright (C) 2021-2023 Kevin M. Huffenberger and licensed under GPL 3.